 Pads Width Adjust: Many skater-style helmets and low-end bicycle style helmets do not come with an adjustment system, but rather different pads of varying thickness.
 Prior to wearing the helmet, parents are required to insert the thickness of pad necessary to achieve a snug fit.
 This “adjustment system” is very limited and often results in a poor fit.

 In addition to the internal-adjust system of a helmet, the strap sliders play an important role in keeping a helmet squarely on a child’s head.
-To prevent the helmet from tilting forward or back, the chin straps on a helmet should come to a “V” right below the child’s ear.
+To prevent the helmet from tilting forward or back, the side straps on a helmet should come to a “V” right below the child’s ear.

 Plastic sliders hold the straps together, allowing them to continue together to the buckle.
 If not properly placed below the ear, the helmet is much more likely to fall forward or back on a child’s head.